HopkinsIDD/flepiMoP/documentation/gitbook/how-to-run/synchronization.md

 ## Filters

 Filtering happens by applying include or exclude filters in sequence.
-A filter is a string that starts either with a "- " (an exclude filter), "+ " (an include filter), or neither of those (defaulting to an include filter).
-Filters can include `*` or `**` for file or file+directory globs - see the particular tool documentation for more supported patterns.
-We adopt the `rsync` convention where earlier filters in the sequence have precedence over filters applied later, which flepimop translates to other tools conventions as necessary.
-So an "+ *" as the first filter means "include everything" and has precedence over subsequent filters; similarly, an initial "- *" filter (meaning exclude everything) and would block all subsequent inclusions specified.
+A filter is a string that starts either with a "- " for an exclude filter, "+ " for an include filter, "s " for a substring filter, or none of those which defaults to an include filter.
+Filters can include `*` or `**` for file or file/directory globs - see the particular tool documentation for more supported patterns.
+We adopt the `rsync` convention where earlier filters in the sequence have precedence over filters applied later, which flepiMoP translates to other tools conventions as necessary.
+So an "+ *" as the first filter means "include everything" and has precedence over subsequent filters.
+Similarly, an initial "- *" filter, meaning exclude everything, would block all subsequent inclusions specified.
+Substring filters are resolved by the protocol to only include paths with a user specified substring in them.

-For convenience, when users provide **only include** filters (after resolving all configuration file(s) and any command line options), this is interpretted as "include whatever matches this filter, and then exclude everything else".
+For convenience, when users provide **only include** filters (after resolving all configuration file(s) and any command line options), this is interpreted as "include whatever matches this filter, and then exclude everything else".
 This happens by automatically adding a `- **` as the final (lowest precedence) filter.

 In configuration files, the filter key is `filters` within a supporting protocol type.
 The value of that key can be a single string or a list of strings (in either square-bracket or bullet form).
 The left-to-right (or top-to-bottom) order determines which filter is first vs last.